-5.9.2 SENSITIVE SPECIES

-- Proponents of development applications within the specific plan area shall consult with CDWF regarding the take of an endangered species or its habitat pursuant to the California Endangered Species Act (CESA) and CDFW codes. - 2.
-A breeding survey should be conducted between April and July, prior to construction, to determine if the species nest on-site, if further impacts are a possibility, and to develop appropriate mitigation strategies. - 3.
-The Dixon Community Development Director in consultation with CDFW shall define a set of conditions for approval on any development within the plan area consistent with the County Habitat Conservation Plan, if such a plan is in effect at that time.
+5.0 RESOURCE MANAGEMENT ELEMENT - 5.9.2 SENSITIVE SPECIES Formatted: HEADING 3 Proponents of development applications within the specific plan area shall consult with DFG-CDWF regarding the take of an endangered species or its habitat pursuant to the California Endangered Species Act (CESA) and DFG-CDFW codes.
+2. A breeding survey should be conducted between April and July, prior to construction, to determine if the species nest on-site, if further impacts are a possibility, and to develop appropriate mitigation strategies.
+3. The Dixon Community Development Director in consultation with DFG-CDFW shall define a set of conditions for approval on any development within the plan area consistent with the County Habitat Conservation Plan, if such a plan is in effect at that time.
 Such conditions shall be applied by the Planning Commission and City Council, in the City review and entitlement process.
 Such conditions shall be enforced by the Community Development Department and the Engineering Department, during the review and approval of any land use or improvement plans pursuant to the land use entitlement.

-5.9.3 TREES AND ORCHARDS

-- Development plans shall identify the location, species, size and general condition of all existing trees on site, except trees within an orchard.
-Existing trees should be incorporated in the development plan where feasible. - 2.
-Signs, ropes, cables, or other similar appendages should not be attached to trees designated for preservation unless specifically required by a certified arborist. - 3.
-No tree identified for preservation in approved plans may be removed or significantly altered without approval by the Dixon Community Development Department. - 4.
-Tree preservation and site development policies set forth herein should be incorporated into Covenants, Conditions and Restrictions (CC&Rs) for all projects within the plan area to ensure that subsequent property owners are aware of their obligation to protect any trees designated for preservation. - 5.
-All development projects should be designed so as to avoid: - compaction of the tree root zone, - discharge of concentrated run-off to the root zone of trees, - placement of parking or walkways across the root zone, and - heat damage or scorching of trees from highly reflective building materials or paving.
+5.9.3 TREES AND ORCHARDS Formatted: HEADING 3 Development plans shall identify the location, species, size and general condition of all existing trees on site, except trees within an orchard.
+Existing trees should be incorporated in the development plan where feasible.
+Signs, ropes, cables, or other similar appendages should not be attached to trees designated for / Formatted: Position: Horizontal: 7.08", Relative to: Page, Vertical: 0.15", Relative to: Paragraph preservation unless specifically required by a certified arborist.
+Formatted: Font: 5 pt 5-13 √ / / / • / / Formatted: Left City of Dixon Northeast Quadrant Specific Plan April 3, 1995 Specific Plan Amended January 7, 2025

-5.9.4 SOIL PROTECTION AND GRADING

-- 1. All development plans submitted for City review and approval shall provide an erosion and sediment control plan in compliance with the City's grading control ordinance.
-Required measures will include, seeding of graded areas and watering during grading activities to reduce wind erosion. - 2.
-If created, slopes should be rounded at top and bottom.
-Steep slopes (greater than 3:1) and large retaining walls (higher than five feet) should be avoided. - 3.
-Soil exposed during grading which will be left exposed and will not be under active construction during the rainy season (assumed to occur between October 15 and April 15) should be promptly replanted with native compatible, drought-resistant vegetation. - 4.
-Prior to the development of any individual project area, a master conceptual grading plan should be submitted which identifies the overall grading concept for the project area. - 5.
-Drainage problems resulting from poor soil permeability should be reduced through development of gravel subdrains and the creation of swales and channels to convey runoff.
+5.0 RESOURCE MANAGEMENT ELEMENT 3.
+No tree identified for preservation in approved plans may be removed or significantly altered without approval by the Dixon Community Development Department.
+4. Tree preservation and site development policies set forth herein should be incorporated into Covenants, Conditions and Restrictions (CC&Rs) for all projects within the plan area to ensure that subsequent property owners are aware of their obligation to protect any trees designated for preservation.
+5. All development projects should be designed so as to avoid: - compaction of the tree root zone, - discharge of concentrated run-off to the root zone of trees, - placement of parking or walkways across the root zone, and - heat damage or scorching of trees from highly reflective building materials or paving.
+5.9 9.4 SOIL PROTECTION AND GRADING Formatted: HEADING 3 1.
+All development plans submitted for City review and approval shall provide an erosion and sediment control plan in compliance with the City's grading control ordinance.
+Required measures will include, seeding of graded areas and watering during grading activities to reduce wind erosion.
+2. If created, slopes should be rounded at top and bottom.
+Steep slopes (greater than 3:1) and large retaining walls (higher than five feet) should be avoided.
+3. Soil exposed during grading which will be left exposed and will not be under active construction during / Formatted: Position: Horizontal: 7.08", Relative to: Page, Vertical: 0.15", Relative to: Paragraph the rainy season (assumed to occur between October 15 and April 15) should be promptly replanted with 11 Formatted: Font: 5 pt Formatted: Left A 5-14 / 11 Tormaced.
+Left Cit y of Dixon Northeast Quadrant Specific Plan April 3, 1995 5-14